indianajson/va-zone/README.md

 ## Statistics

-We identified 180 apex domains with 349 subdomains encompassing 960 records.
-We found 153 A records, 13 AAAA records, 216 CNAME records, 314 MX records, and 208 TXT records, plus NS and SOA records.
+We identified 181 apex domains with 489 subdomains encompassing 1100 records.
+We found 293 A records, 13 AAAA records, 216 CNAME records, 314 MX records, and 208 TXT records, plus NS and SOA records.

 ## Formats

-The `va-zone.txt` file contains a running list of each record identified, whereas the `va-zone.csv` file contains a seperated spreadsheet divided by record name, record type, and record value for easy sorting and filtering.
+The `va-zone.txt` file is tab delimited and contains a running list of each record identified, whereas the `va-zone.csv` file contains seperate columns for record name, record type, and record value for easy sorting and filtering.

 ## Interesting Notes